davidiommi/Pytorch--3D-Medical-Images-Segmentation--SALMON/README.md

 SALMON is based on MONAI: a PyTorch-based, open-source framework for deep learning in healthcare imaging. (https://github.com/Project-MONAI/MONAI)
 *******************************************************************************
 ## Requirements
 See requirements.txt list.
-We use nvcr.io/nvidia/pytorch:19.03-py3 docker and we install all the requirements with: pip install -r requirements.txt
+We use "nvcr.io/nvidia/pytorch:19.03-py3" docker and we install all the requirements with:
+"pip install -r requirements.txt"
 *******************************************************************************
 ## Python scripts and their function